atropos-null/LS/py109/py109_studyguide.md

 squares = [num**2 for num in numbers]
 ```

+A note of syntax from [Python Morsels](https://www.pythonmorsels.com/courses/jumpstart/tuple-unpacking-and-slicing/tuple-unpacking/):

+>Every iteration of a for loop does an implicit assignment.
+The thing _between _ the **for** and the **in** in a `for` loop, is very similar to the thing on the left-hand side of an equal sign in an assignment statement.

 `while` loops continue executing as long as a condition remains True.
 There are two main ways to use `while` loops:

 1.  ​Standard `while` loop​ - Tests a condition before each iteration: